Real-Dev-Squad/website-www/README.md

 ### Global CSS

 - `main.css`
-  - This css file will contain common css pertaining to all pages that can be used throughout the website.
+  - This CSS file will contain common CSS pertaining to all pages that can be used throughout the website.
   - For example, a class with name success, when used anywhere throughout the website will make the color of the text green.

-### Page specific CSS
+### Page-specific CSS

-- For example, events page css goes inside `events.css`.
+- For example, the events page CSS goes inside `events.css`.
-- Also, in future if we add new components, we will keep component specific css like `navbar.css`, `footer.css`, `header.css` etc.
+- Also, if we add new components, we will keep component-specific CSS like `navbar.css`, `footer.css`, `header.css` etc.
-- For mobile responsive css, we can have a folder with multiple css files catering to different css pertaining to different resolutions.
+- For mobile responsive CSS, we can have a folder with multiple CSS files catering to different CSS pertaining to different resolutions.